 - 40.30% of countries in the world have an observable population of Spanish speakers.

 - This means that out of 194 countries in the world, 84 have Spanish speakers.

-- The United States has 22% more Spanish speakers than in Spain and 14% more than Colombia.
+- The United States has 22% more Spanish speakers than Spain and 12% more than Colombia.

-Determining the specific number of Spanish variations is challenging since each country will present some differences in vocabulary, grammar, and pronunciation.
-As a result, each country has its own particular way to use Spanish.
+Determining the specific number of Spanish variations is challenging since each country will present differences in vocabulary, grammar, and pronunciation.
+As a result, each country has its own particular way of using Spanish.
 However, due to their geographical location and their similarities, we could classify them in: